Room in Roof Insulation Grants

 Is it really Free?

-If you receive a qualifying benefit and the property does not have mains gas, in most cases it is free but a small contribution is sometimes required, depending on the efficiency of the property.
+If you receive a qualifying benefit, in most cases it is free but a small contribution is sometimes required, depending on the efficiency of the property.

 What if I don’t qualify?